edgepointlearning/edgepointlearning.com/src/collections/pages/stories/story.botw.md

 client: Bank of the West
 icon: /clients/botw-bnpp.png

-headline: Bank of the West Transforms Instructor-Led Training Into Engaging Online Courses
+headline: Bank of the West transforms instructor-led training into engaging online courses

 quote: The biggest surprise was how quickly EdgePoint was able to realize our vision and develop a large amount of training under tight timelines.
 I have been amazed.

 stats:
-  industry: Banking And Financial Services company size: 10,000+ employees
+  industry: Banking And Financial Services
+  size: 10,000+ employees
   location: Global
   approach: Custom Development, Co-Development

 wins:
   - Rapidly delivered 47 interactive courses to 15 departments across global enterprise
   - Created 7 highly interactive, exciting, and engaging online courses for all employees
   - Developed rapid, repeatable framework to update guidance for new or updated regulations
 ---

 ## Background